raystack/depot/docs/sinks/bigquery.md

 To have time based partitioning protobuf `Timestamp` as field is needed on the protobuf message.
 The protobuf field will be used as partitioning column on table creation.
 The time partitioning type that is currently supported is `DAY` partitioning.

+## Clustering

+Bigquery Sink support for creating and modifying clustering on the table.
+Clustering can improve the performance of certain types of queries such as queries that use filter clauses and queries that aggregate data.
+When data is written to a clustered table by a query job or a load job, BigQuery sorts the data using the values in the clustering columns.
+These values are used to organize the data into multiple blocks in BigQuery storage.
+When you submit a query that contains a clause that filters data based on the clustering columns, BigQuery uses the sorted blocks to eliminate scans of unnecessary data.
+You might not see a significant difference in query performance between a clustered and unclustered table if the table or partition is under 1 GB.
+Follow [this](https://cloud.google.com/bigquery/docs/clustered-tables) for more details on Bigquery table clustering.

 ## Metadata

 For data quality checking purposes, sometimes some metadata need to be added on the record.